Gsegnioaion/Grindcraft-Game-Maker/docs/areas.md

 {
     name: "The Ancient Era",                                 // The name of the area.
     image: "images/areas/ancientEra.png",                // The background image of the area.
-    unlocked: "true",                                     // If true, the area will be unlocked when you start the game.
+    unlocked: true,                                     // If true, the area will be unlocked when you start the game.
 The first area should always be unlocked!
-    updateWhileUnactive: "false",                          // If true, grinds in this area will still give you resources when you travel to another area.
+    updateWhileUnactive: false,                          // If true, grinds in this area will still give you resources when you travel to another area.

     grinds: [
       {